 Our team will be happy to advise on individual requirements by calling us on 01959 523219.

 Unfortunately, as we are a busy working farm with a lot of farm machinery, it is not possible to have a picnic anywhere on the farm.

 Our BYO Lavender Picnic events in Summer are pre-ticketed and only available throughout July in allocated field spaces.

-Different items are charged at different rates.
-Please see our delivery page for more details. (link)
+Items are charged at different rates according to weight and size.
+Please see our delivery page for more details here.

 Please follow this link for information on delivery and returns.